Ravbug/wxWidgetsTemplate/README.md

 <img align="left" height="100" src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/bb/WxWidgets.svg/2000px-WxWidgets.svg.png">

 wxWidgets is an efficient cross-platform GUI library for C++.
 However, wxWidgets is quite difficult to set up.
 This template project fixes that.
-It contains a Mac Xcode project, a Windows Visual Studio project, and two bash scripts for Linux.
+It contains a Mac Xcode project, a Windows Visual Studio project, and compilation scripts for Linux.
 All you need to do is start writing your app!
 Everything has been set up.

 ## Try it out!